Rushi83081/Rushi-b60/README.md

 ---

-Medical Management System – Internship Project
+# Medical Management System – Project (Explanation)

 During my internship, I worked on a Medical Management System project.
 This system was used to manage patient information, doctor access, appointments, and basic medical records.
 The project was completed by a team of 10 members, including frontend, backend, database, and DevOps engineers.